 Now that I have retired I am devoting some of my time to working on documentaries and producing a series of episodes for public television called "Harvesting Rhode Island".
 The series shares stories about farming, the individuals who work he land, the stewardship of land, and the importance of supporting the local farmers.

-I have recently returned to painting and plan on devoting more time to creating works of art.
+I have returned to oil painting and plan on devoting more time to creating works of art.

 - RI Department of Environmental Management: Division of Agriculture